Ceilidh-Team/ffmpeg-audio-decode/README.md

 ## License

-This package is available under either of the Apache License, Version 2.0 or the MIT license at your option.
+This software is available under either of the Apache License, Version 2.0 or the MIT license at your option.

 [ffmpeg][ffmpeg-home] is used under the [LGPL v2.1][LGPL2.1].
 You may download ffmpeg's source [here][ffmpeg-download].